Is now the best time to lock in a fixed home loan rate?

 If rates go up, so will your repayments!
 This could happen multiple times during your loan term and can be sudden

 It can be harder to budget since you can’t be sure how or when interest rates will move, making it more difficult to anticipate expenses.

 You’ll need to keep an eye on your interest rate and consider switching or renegotiating with your lender if it gets too high.
 You might want to schedule reviewing your loan and rates into your calendar periodically to make sure you’re making the most of the flexibility.

 Most home loans will have the option of splitting your loan into part variable, part fixed.
 Loans can be split to varying degrees, but the most common is 50 per cent variable and 50 per cent fixed.

 This way you will have the certainty of knowing how much your repayments are each month on the fixed rate portion of your loan, as well as taking advantage of interest rate drops on the variable part of your loan.

 The type of interest rate you choose could affect the amount you save over the lifetime of your loan, so it’s important to ask yourself these questions before making your decision.

 If a fixed rate is lower than a variable rate that means $$$ in your pocket from day one if you choose to go fixed and the variable rates stay as they are or go up.
 But if they go down you might end up paying more.

 Will interest rates go up or down?

-Although there’s no way to know for sure how interest rates will move, there are still several economic indicators that can give you an idea where the mortgage market is heading.
+Although there’s no way to know for sure how interest rates will move, there are several economic indicators that can give you an idea of where the mortgage market is heading.
 So, keep up to date with the latest news from financial experts.